 By the end of the course, you'll be able to access, understand, apply concepts in ecology, plant science, soil science, and engineered environmental control systems as they relate to the study of agroforestry in greenhouse systems.
+You will be learning through assignments/quizzes, our interactive discussion board, and weekly webinars.
 In addition, you will solve real-world greenhouse challenges through environmental assessments of Trella case studies and experiments.

 Eco-Solutions: Greenhouse is divided into two phases: Phase 1: Agriculture and Forestry in a Greenhouse Context; and Phase 2: Greenhouse Humidity Reduction - A Trella™ Experiment.
 In Phase One of the course, students will be introduced to the ecology, structure, and functions of agroforestry systems across field, greenhouse, and ponics systems.

 In Phase Two, students will apply their knowledge in greenhouse science and infrastructure to propose solutions to real environmental issues in the experiment, Math Engineering - Greenhouse Humidity Reduction.
 Using Trella’s greenhouse facility as the virtual lab and resource tool, students will identify their own research questions, develop hypotheses, analyze data, and use scientific analysis to craft and justify solutions to environmental problems commonly faced in greenhouses.
 All participants will then submit a final report and present their findings to a panel of fellow students and Cornell researchers.

 The top 20% of the class will also receive a letter of recommendation signed by Trella's Chief Horticulturist, Eric Hammond and Trella's Founder, Jonathan Krane.

 Build your college application resume with interactive research experience!